Consumer credits and quick loans

 Who supervises providers of consumer credit?

-Consumer credits are granted by many service providers, of which banks and bank-linked finance companies as well as other consumer credit providers starting from 1 July 2023 are supervised by the Financial Supervisory Authority (FIN-FSA).
-In Finland, authorisation granted by the FIN-FSA is not required to practice the granting of credit alone.
+Consumer credits are granted by many service providers, of which banks and bank-linked finance companies as well as other consumer credit providers starting from 1 July 2023 are supervised by the Finnish Financial Supervisory Authority (FIN-FSA).
+In Finland, authorization granted by the FIN-FSA is not required to practice the granting of credit alone.
 However, all credit providers must be registered into FIN-FSA’s register of consumer credit providers and peer-topeer loan brokers.
 Only registered entities are permitted to provide consumer credits and housing association loans and to broker peer-to-peer loans.

 How can I compare consumer credits?